unni-krishnan-95/copy/_posts/2019-02-21-2018-google-ctf-beginners-re-solutions.md

 Usage: ./gatekeeper <username> <password>
 ```

-Okay, we get usage instruction printed out to let us know that we need to pass a username and password into the program.
+Okay, without providing any arugments we get usage instruction which let us know that we need to pass a username and password into the program.
 Let's see what happens if we pass in the combination of `admin:admin`.

 ```console
 root@kali:~/Google-CTF/Gatekeeper# ./gatekeeper admin admin